HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping: Artifact design process

 \subsubsection{Case A}

 At the time of data collection, the startup was developing a library to be added to software development projects.
-The company will provide a dashboard that will show live software run-time issues, like exceptions, detected or inferred from data collected within the target system.
-The dashboard will also show solutions found on websites focused on programming issues like Stack Overflow to similar problems and a list of freelance developers that could solve the problem.
+The company planned to provide a dashboard to show live software run-time issues, like exceptions, detected or inferred from data collected within the target system.
+The dashboard would also show solutions to similar problems found on websites focused on programming issues, such as Stack Overflow, and a list of freelance developers that could solve the problem.
 In some cases, the system would be able to fix some issues automatically.
-The startup team was composed of five people working part-time on the project spread across software development, business plan, and marketing strategy.
+The startup team consisted of five people working part-time on the project spread across software development, business plan, and marketing strategy.

-The founder has worked as a software development consultant for an extended period.
+The founder had worked as a software development consultant for an extended period.
 While participating in third-party projects, he observed that such a tool could help him work more effectively.
 Besides that, he believed that the technical level of software developers was decreasing.
 Therefore, it would make sense to develop such a tool.
-In the founder's words: \textit{``the idea came to me during my work as a consultant because I observed this need... let's say the idea came from there, that is, seeing that my customers don't [collect data from bugs], but I saw that some of them were starting to do something in that direction, and I also observed that the developer job market is growing, but the average know-how is probably decreasing.''}

-At the time of data collection, the startup had an initial prototype consisted of a dashboard with some dummy data and a website that displays the idea.
+At the time of data collection, the startup had an initial prototype consisted of a dashboard with some dummy data and a website presenting the idea.